rish-16/cs4248-project/README.md

 # 🦜🌎 LLMs as Polyglots: On the Emergence of Multilingual Inference Abilities

-> By Rishabh Anand, Ryan Chung Yi Sheng, Huaiyu Deng, Zhi Bin Cai, Tan Rui Quan

 Code for CS4248 Group Project (AY22/23 Sem 2) [[`code`](https://github.com/rish-16/cs4248-project), [`pdf`](https://github.com/rish-16/cs4248-project/blob/main/CS4248_Group19_Final_Report.pdf), [`MLeSNLI on HuggingFace`](https://huggingface.co/datasets/rish16/MLe-SNLI)]

+By Rishabh Anand, Ryan Chung Yi Sheng, Huaiyu Deng, Zhi Bin Cai, Tan Rui Quan

+> **WARNING:** when running the code, we advise having access to a GPU that supports `bfloat16` operations with at least 40GB of RAM.
+We recommend an A100 if possible since it meets all these requirements!

 ## Abstract